-As for real aviation Roman has worked in Dneproavia – a local carrier and flew Bulldogs in his college days, now as a private pilot he is training to be an EASA FI.
+As for real aviation Roman has worked in Dneproavia – a local carrier and flew Bulldogs in his college days, now Roman is a professional pilot and flight instructor holding both EASA and FAA licenses.
+He is now on his way to becoming a Boeing rated pilot.
 Before becoming a professional X-Plane designer Roman has worked as a lecturer in the university, an algorithm developer for a trading company and as a manager for an alternative fuels firm.

 Philipp started programming at age 12 because he was too lazy to do his math homework assignments by hand.
 So he had more free time to spend on Flight Simulator, because he's been an aviation-nerd for all of his life.
 Having used MS Flight Simulator 5, 98, 2000, 2002 and 2004 he discovered X-Plane 8 and was a member of the vasFMC freeware project.